The Max? The Cube? Sosnick Courtyard? What is all this?

 The Max includes historic Orchestra Hall, where most DSO performances take place.
 It also includes The Cube (the Peter D. and Julie F. Cummings Cube, to be exact), a black box theater-style venue for curated, urban, boundless experiences.

-Our friends at Detroit Public Theatre also make their home at The Max (in Robert A. and Maggie Allesee Rehearsal Hall), as do the hundreds of musicians who participate in our Civic Youth Ensembles (in the Jacob Bernard Pincus Music Education Center).
+Hundreds of musicians who participate in our Civic Youth Ensembles also call The Max home (in the Jacob Bernard Pincus Music Education Center).

-The Max also includes the Paradise Lounge (a cool spot for pre-concert food and drinks), Shop @ The Max (the DSO gift shop), the Oval Lobby (the historic, wood-clad entrance to Orchestra Hall), the Herman and Sharon Frankel Donor Lounge, the William Davidson Atrium, and more.
-It’s a lot – if you’re ever confused about where to go (or where you already are), just ask an usher or DSO staff member for assistance.
+The Max also includes the Paradise Lounge (a cool spot for pre-concert food and drinks), the Oval Lobby (the historic, wood-clad entrance to Orchestra Hall), the Herman and Sharon Frankel Donor Lounge, the William Davidson Atrium, and more.
+It’s a lot—if you’re ever confused about where to go (or where you already are), just ask an usher or DSO staff member for assistance.

 Choosing a Seat

 There are three main levels in Orchestra Hall: the floor (including sections Main Floor A and Main Floor B), the Box Level, and the balcony (including the Dress Circle, Mid Balcony, and Upper Balcony sections).

 When we say there are no bad seats in the house, we mean it.
 That said, different areas of the hall provide different experiences.
 For example, if you’re looking to see a soloist up close, look for seats on the floor.
 If you want to see each section of the orchestra and how they share the stage, try an upper level.